mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of testing should have be used to identify this bug - Unit Testing - Unit Testing produces tests for the behavior of components of a product to ensure their correct behavior prior to system integration

-List the steps you would use to identify and test this particular bug
+List the steps you would use to identify and test this particular bug - Validate each unit of the software performs as designed.
+Test each unit to the smallest testable part of any software.
+It usually has one or a few inputs and usually a single output.

 5. Ghostly gunshots